 I mentioned the problem of dehydration.
 Of course, your cat has her own bowl of fresh water.
 But sometimes she’s just not satisfied with the way it looks or doesn’t really like tap water.
 Yes, our cats can also be picky like little kids.
 Not drinking water from their bowl is their way of throwing a tantrum.

-If you want to see if that’s the problem, you should try placing more water bowls around your house.
+Also, try placing more water bowls around your house.
 If you see that she’s using them, but still deciding to lick the floor, then dehydration might not be the real problem.
 And you’ll be ready to search for the real reason behind this issue.

 4) Redirect her